Police in Portugal resume search for Madeleine McCann, British child missing since 2007

 The operation, headed by Portuguese police aided by German and British colleagues, was announced Monday.
 Portuguese officials said it followed a request from German authorities.

-Portuguese police on Monday had set up two blue tents and cordoned off the area to the media and public.
+Portuguese police on Monday had set up several tents and cordoned off the area to the media and public.
 More than a dozen cars and police vans arrived early Tuesday.

 Between 20 and 30 officers, some in uniform, were in the area.
 Witnesses said that police began searching shortly before 8 a.m.